svaksha/aksh/cs-resources.md

 ### Always a learner.
 + Your education is never complete and you will learn new things every day.
 A lifetime of learning is good for your brain -- it will keep it young and nimble.
++ Always be open to learning
++ Balance learning programming with domain knowledge and design/system thinking

+### Develop yourself internally
++ Get a life outside of work.
+The pace of technology is fast and you have a lifetime to learn.
+Programming is an intense profession, you will burn out at some point.
+Having a life outside of programming can help to prevent the burn out.
+If you live and breathe programming, when you are on a shitty project, it will be hard to separate yourself from the project and you may get stuck.
+I can't see a way to solve the problem, because I don't have a necessary level of detachment.
++ Grow as a person, not just as a developer.
+Not everyone loves personal projects and avoid thinking less of those who dont.
+Some people enjoy having a life outside of programming, which has no bearing on their job efficiency.
++ Having external hobbies or outside interests will give you different ways of thinking about problems and better people skills, hence making you a better programmer and person.

+### Know yourself
++ Know how you learn.
++ Know what gets you intellectually excited
++ Know what keeps you engaged and excited
++ Play, a lot.